ahacop/serialize_talk/slides.md

 -- Martin Fowler, "Patterns of Enterprise Application Architecture", **inventor** of the Active Record pattern

-^ the Rails “conventions” that don’t scale, or, more specifically, the lack of conventions for managing complexity beyond what the Active Record pattern can elegantly handle
+^ Rails “conventions” that don’t scale, or, more specifically, the lack of conventions for managing complexity beyond what the Active Record pattern can elegantly handle

 ---